yriyazi/4S-SROF/README.md

 # Deep Learning to Analyze Sliding Drops ([Cite Us](#citation))

-The **4S-SROF toolkit** is designed to solve existing challenges in analyzing the sliding motion of drops on tilted plates.
+The **SFOF4S toolkit** is designed to solve existing challenges in analyzing the sliding motion of drops on tilted plates.
 It enables researchers to conduct detailed studies by considering a wide range of variables and their correlations.

 Key features include:
 - **Super-Resolution Enhancement**: The toolkit enlarges images by an up-scale ratio of 3 using a super-resolution model trained on a dataset of 14,000 sliding drop images.
 - **Comprehensive Analysis**: Extracts various criteria from the super-resolution images to provide precise insights into drop behavior.
 - **Optimized Contact Angle Measurement**: Contact angles are measured using an optimized polynomial method, as described in the accompanying manuscript.

-The 4S-SROF toolkit streamlines complex image processing tasks, empowering researchers with high-quality data for in-depth analysis.
+This toolkit streamlines complex image processing tasks, empowering researchers with high-quality data for in-depth analysis.

 ![graphical abstract](https://user-images.githubusercontent.com/57271994/194614949-8736973c-4df3-4449-9a21-bc2423405648.png)

 ---
-# Data Information
+# General inforamtion

+The original implementation had dependency issues, so a new version was introduced to resolve them by migrating to the PyTorch framework.
+Please note that installing this package requires CUDA libraries and may occupy up to 3 GB of storage.
+Check a simple implementation ["https://github.com/yriyazi/SFOF4S-Documentation]("https://github.com/yriyazi/SFOF4S-Documentation)

 ## Drop Profile Video